 The canal is not an old feature in Paris.
 It was dug in the first half of the 19th century.
 Napoleon began the construction of the canal to provide Parisians with drinking water from the River Ourcq.
 The new canal was also used to supply Paris with goods from the north-east region of Paris.
 Work began in 1802 and was completed in 1825 at the time of the Restoration.

-At that time, the canal was bordered by fields, not by today’s apartment blocks.
+At that time, fields bordered the canal, not by today’s apartment blocks.
 Soon, the canal contributed to the development of the eastern districts of the French capital.
 The working-class of the eastern districts of Paris mingled with boatmen, stevedores and lock-keepers.

-The waterway went into decline when the neighbouring industrial site of La Villette was connected to the railroad.
+The waterway went into decline when the railroad connected the neighbouring industrial site of La Villette.

-The canal and its area were made popular in 1938 with the film Hôtel du Nord, starring the popular actress Arletty.
-It was also featured briefly in Jean-Pierre Jeunet’s movie Amelie (2001) starring Audrey Tautou, with the heroin standing on one of the canal’s locks.
+The canal and its area became popular in 1938 with the film Hôtel du Nord, starring the popular actress Arletty.
+It also featured briefly in Jean-Pierre Jeunet’s movie Amelie (2001) starring Audrey Tautou, with the heroin standing on one of the canal’s locks.

 Have you explored the area of Canal Saint-Martin?
 We’d love to hear about your experience.

 Inspired?
 Pin it for later: